poncey/STForte/ReadMe.md

   * Additional noticements:
     * Due to some basic gramma changes in the new version of scipy and pytorch-lightning, we suggest `scipy<=1.11.4` and `pytorch-lightning<=1.9.5`.
     * Installing the newest version of scanpy may raise conflicts caused by H5py, please degrade the version of H5py.
-    * The .yaml conda env files are generated using conda of version 24.5.0.
+    * You can execute the following command with `conda` to install the prerequisite.
+The .yaml conda env files are generated using conda of version 24.5.0.
 We suggest to align your conda version with us before directly build up env from `.yaml`.

+      ```
+      conda env create -f stforte_py311_torch222_cu121.yaml
+      ```
   * Example competible combination (Linux-64 + Python 3.11 + Pytorch 2.2.2 + CUDA 12.1)

     ```